-Prerequisites: N3511, N3515, N3515B, N3517, N3540 Co-requisites: N3511, N3515, N3515B, N3517, N3540 2 Semester Credit Hours (1 hour didactic and 1 hour clinical)
+Prerequisites: N3511, N3515, N3515B, N3517, N3540 2 Semester Credit Hours (1 hour didactic and 1 hour clinical)

-N3601W Community Health for RNsIn community/public health nursing, a population is the unit of care.
+N3601W Community Health for RNs

+In community/public health nursing, a population is the unit of care.
 Professional nursing and public health principles and methods are emphasized in applying the nursing process to populations.
 The focus is on identifying and prioritizing population-level health problems, recognizing and addressing determinants of health, preventing health problems, and advocating for the health equity and access for all.